Hypnotized (Sophie Ellis-Bextor song)

-"Hypnotized" is a 2022 song by English singer Sophie Ellis-Bextor and Scottish musician Wuh Oh.
+"Hypnotized" is a song by English singer Sophie Ellis-Bextor and Scottish musician Wuh Oh, released on 6 July 2022 by Douglas Valentine and Cooking Vinyl Records.
+Initially released as a standalone single, it was later included on the deluxe edition of Ellis-Bextor's seventh studio album Hana (2023).

 Background

 The song was written by Wuh Oh and Sophie Ellis-Bextor, and produced by Wuh Oh and Sega Bodega.
 It was first performed live by Ellis-Bextor on her Kitchen Disco Tour in March 2022.
 In May, a snippet of the song was previewed by Bodega on his social media.

-"Hypnotized" was expected to appear on Ellis-Bextor's next studio album, Hana, but it eventually did not feature in the final tracklist.
-A live version of the song was included on the concert album Kitchen Disco – Live at the London Palladium.
+A live version of the song, which includes an extra verse, was included on the concert album Kitchen Disco – Live at the London Palladium.

-"Hypnotized" was described as an "avant-pop", "disco pop", "icy club banger".
+"Hypnotized" was described as an "avant-pop", "disco-pop", "icy club banger".

 Ellis-Bextor performed the song on the Yarra River for the Australian breakfast TV show Sunrise.

 Music video

 The music video was directed by Ellis-Bextor's longtime collaborator Sophie Muller and filmed at Glasgow's Barrowland Ballroom.
 The cinematographer was Robbie Ryan.
-The video pictures Ellis-Bextor clad in a tight black latex dress in a Dita Von Teese-inspired styling, performing sharp dance routines in front of a group of dancers in an abandoned theatre, leading them in a hypnotic cult-like manner.
+The video pictures Ellis-Bextor clad in a tight black latex dress designed by Atsuko Kudo in a Dita Von Teese-inspired styling.
+She performs sharp dance routines in front of a group of dancers in an abandoned theatre, leading them in a hypnotic cult-like manner.
 It also features Wuh Oh playing music at the DJ deck.
 The clip premiered on 26 July 2022.